 INTJ Achievers (Type 3) are ambitious, shrewd, and determined.
 The Achiever subtype is the third Heart enneatype, but they do not focus their emotions inward or prioritize others’ feelings.
 Instead, INTJ Achievers derive emotional value from how others perceive them.
 The Mastermind’s inferior Se function pushes the Achiever subtype to plan for success, set high-reaching goals, and think strategically.
 INTJs with an Achiever enneatype have an action-oriented attitude and behave according to an ambitious life plan.
 Furthermore, INTJ Achievers desire validation and fear they’re worthless without achievements.
 A famous example of an INTJ Achiever is Augustus Caesar, a highly ambitious Roman emperor and military general.

 4. The INTJ Individualist

 The INTJ Individualist (Type 4) is introspective, reserved, passionate, and creative.
-Like other Heart enneatypes, INTJ Individualists have a stronger sense of empathy than most other INTJ subtypes.
+Like other Heart enneatypes, Type 4 Masterminds have a stronger sense of empathy than most other INTJ subtypes.
 The Individualist’s behavior and way of thinking reflect their overly sentimental side.
 INTJ Individualists are deeply introspective, constantly looking within to discover their identity and connect with their emotions.
-Individualists spend so much time lost in their thoughts that they often feel like the odd one out.
+Individualists spend so much time lost in their thoughts that they often feel like the odd ones out.
 The Individualist INTJ subtype fears that they’re intrinsically flawed.
-Individualists desire to be unique and express themselves, oftentimes through art.
+Individualists want to be unique and express themselves, oftentimes through art.
 American actress Jodie Foster exemplifies the INTJ Individualist’s innate creativity.